 Pathogenic Parenting Syndrome is a breakthrough new understanding of Parental Alienation based on long-established behavioral health science principles & constructs and the research and work of some of the greatest minds in Behavioral Health Science.

 The many pieces of the complex and disturbing puzzle commonly known as Parental Alienation have been understood by Behavioral Health Scientists and Clinicians for many years now.
 It only required putting these pieces together to solve the puzzle and help our society start the road to ending this family tragedy known as Parental Alienation.
 The key to a solution to end parental alienation is the discovery that parental alienation is not a high conflict custody dispute but cases of severe but non-bizarre delusional psychopathology.
 In real cases of parental alienation, the alienating parent suffers from a delusional pathology called Pathogenic Parenting Disorder, which is caused by some form of trauma or trigger.
 The trigger can be the pain experienced during divorce, a breakup with a boyfriend or some other experience, which is an extreme setup back for the alienating parent, and which reactivates trauma from their past.
 Since the alienating parent has a mental illness, it causes them to subject the children to abuse, and the children themselves develop reactive mental illness as well.
 The aberrant & distorted behavior and parenting of a parent who suffers from Pathogenic Parenting Disorder will induce mental illness in the child, which is called Pathogenic Parenting Syndrome.
-Children who suffer from Pathogenic Parenting Syndrome exhibit severe clinical indicators of psychopathology, such as developmental issues, attachment issues, and personality disorder symptoms.
+Children who suffer from Pathogenic Parenting Syndrome exhibit severe clinical indicators of psychopathology, such as developmental, attachment, psychiatric, and personality disorder symptoms.
 In summary, they present acute and blatant signs of child abuse.
 All children who suffer from Pathogenic Parenting Syndrome will terminate and cut-off of their relationship with a healthy and normal parent, and many times, other family members.

 To understand Pathogenic Parenting Disorder and Syndrome the new psychopathology that explains Parental Alienation we first must understand the meaning of Pathogenic Parenting.
 Parental Alienation has no clinical definition in Behavioral Health Science.
 It is just the term that has been used by everyone to describe the pathology without an understanding that there are significant issues of mental illness involved.
 And there are clear behavioral science principles & constructs that exist to explain what is happening.
 The correct behavioral health science construct that accurately represents the pathology of parental alienation is something called Pathogenic Parenting.
 The word “Patho” means Pathological, and the word “Genesis” means Creation.
 So Pathogenic Parenting describes parenting that is so abnormal or pathological.
 That by way of their aberrant and distorted behaviors and parenting practices, the Pathogenic Parent creates mental illness in a child.
 That causes the child to terminate or cut off their relationship with the other parent and also other family members.